Check out this: Datadog Inc. (DDOG) could be on the verge of a big rally

-Datadog Inc. (NASDAQ: DDOG) is -50.17% lower on its value in year-to-date trading and has touched a low of $75.54 and a high of $199.68 in the current 52-week trading range.
+Datadog Inc. (NASDAQ: DDOG) is -54.63% lower on its value in year-to-date trading and has touched a low of $75.54 and a high of $199.68 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The DDOG stock was last observed hovering at around $82.43 in the last trading session, with the day’s gains setting it 6.32% off its average median price target of $130.00 for the next 12 months.
-It is also 52.79% off the consensus price target high of $188.00 offered by 31 analysts, but current levels are -8.23% lower than the price target low of $82.00 for the same period.
+The DDOG stock was last observed hovering at around $80.51 in the last trading session, with the day’s gains setting it 0.29% off its average median price target of $120.00 for the next 12 months.
+It is also 57.02% off the consensus price target high of $188.00 offered by 31 analysts, but current levels are 1.46% higher than the price target low of $82.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now